 Kurt Vonnegut's books are counted among the greatest novels ever written.
 In this lesson, you'll learn about the interesting life Vonnegut lived, and you'll be exposed to some of the big ideas in his most famous books.

 10. The Book Thief by Zusak: Summary & Analysis

-In this lesson we will briefly review 'The Book Thief' by Markus Zusak.
-We will also explore some of the themes of 'The Book Thief' such as kindness and cruelty, duality, and the importance of words.
+In this lesson, we'll briefly review 'The Book Thief' by Markus Zusak.
+We'll also explore some of the themes of the book, such as kindness and cruelty, duality, and the importance of words.